When did the Hebrews or Israelites become known as Jews?

 After Jerusalem was rebuilt, Judea was ruled by the Greeks, Egyptians, Syrians and Romans.
 Although the terms “Hebrew” and “Israelite” continued in use into the New Testament period (Rom.
 9:4; 2 Cor.
 11:22; Phil.
 3:5), by then the term “Jew” was more commonly used.
 At His death, the Romans referred to Jesus as the “king of the Jews” (Mt.
 27:37).

-In 70 AD, the Romans destroyed Jerusalem and in 134 AD the Romans attacked again and the Jews were killed, enslaved and dispersed to surrounding countries including Europe and North Africa.
+In 70 AD, the Romans destroyed Jerusalem (this didn’t destroy all the Jews as many were living in other countries) and in 134 AD the Romans attacked again and the Jews were killed, enslaved and dispersed to surrounding countries including Europe and North Africa.
 Since this time, Judea has been ruled by the Byzantine Empire, the Islamic Empire, the Crusaders, the Mamluk Empire, the Ottoman Empire, and the British Empire.
 The Jews were persecuted and driven out of many regions culminating in the holocaust.
 Despite these difficulties, the Jews maintained their identity, even in foreign lands.
 The need to find a homeland for Jewish refugees led to the establishment of the state of Israel in 1948.

 How amazing – the Jews survived 1,900 years of exile!
 No other people has ever gone into exile and survived this long and returned to re-establish a national homeland.
 And the Jews went into exile twice!
 They also survived the persecutions of the the Hamans and Hitlers of this world (Est. 3:1-15).
 Surely this is evidence of the Bible’s inspiration, and of the existence of the God who promised to preserve the Jews, return them to their homeland, and bring them to a time of great national blessing in the last days.

-In common speech, the word “Jew” is now used to refer to all of the descendants of Abraham and those who adhere to Judaism.
+In common speech, the word “Jew” is now used to refer to all of the descendants of Jacob and those who adhere to Judaism.

 God’s Blessings